 Actual bottle from our inventory is pictured.
 These bottles are in excellent condition, from their original wooden case and all fills are into the neck.
-All bottles are as good or better than the bottle pictured.
 To see other wines currently available from this producer, please click the link with the name of this producer underlined above, just to the right of "Producer."

 April 30, 200896 Really dense and locked up now, this is packed with dark fig, currant and blackberry fruit shrouded by layers of tar, hot stone, bittersweet licorice and espresso.
 The long, dense finish has a great tug of iron buried within it.
 Best from 2011 through 2030.
 15,000 cases made.

 October 200794+ The 2005 Beaucastel Chateauneuf du Pape is a wine that probably needs 7-10 years of bottle age.
 Possibly the most backward and closed Beaucastel made since the 1995, the wine has very high tannins, seems totally closed aromatically, but in the mouth is a weighty wine exhibiting a dense ruby/purple color and tight aromatics consisting of new saddle leather, porcini, meat juices, licorice, tar, and black fruits.
 The wine is full-bodied, powerful, very tannic, and structured in a dramatically masculine, ageworthy style.
 This is one for the younger generation or those with considerable patience.
 I can’t see it being close to drinkable before 2014 and lasting up to 30 or more years.